 $ git checkout master $ git branch -D new-feature

-You need to get out of the branch first in order to delete it successfully.
-Else git will throw an error.
+You need to get out of the branch first to delete it successfully.
+Otherwise, git will throw an error.

 12. Check Differences among Commits, Trees, and Files

-The git diff command allows us to view the changes two multiple files, the working tree and the index tree, between commits, and between blob objects.
-It is one of the most fundamental git commands used for tracking changes in code bases.
+The git diff command allows us to view the changes in two multiple files, the working tree and the index tree, between commits and between blob objects.
+It is one of the most fundamental git commands used to track code base changes.

 $ git diff $ git diff new-feature master

 The first example will display the changes between the working tree and the index tree.
-The second example will display changes among the master branch and the new-feature branch.
+The second example will display changes between the master branch and the new-feature branch.

 13. Merge Two Branches

 You can easily merge two different development branches using the git merge command.
 It will combine two branches into one unified branch.
 You can use the git merge command for several purposes.
-Take a look at the below example to see how we can use them.
+Look at the example below to see how we can use them.

 $ git merge fixes new-feature $ git merge -s ours obsolete $ git merge --no-commit main